Notes for dental service providers

 - Before providing services, you should discuss this matter with your patient and check with DVA whether any or all of their limit has been expended for that calendar year.

 - ex-prisoners of war

-- Veteran White Card holders (specific conditions) with a related accepted disability
+- Veteran Card holders with a condition associated with malignant neoplasia

 DVA will pay for the full cost of Schedule C treatment for exempt beneficiaries, subject to the following conditions: